 Having a clean body and properly functioning cellular pathways is the foundation of health.
 That's why autophagy has such far-reaching benefits:

 We all get older, but have you noticed that some people seem to age faster than others, in terms of appearance and overall health?
-That's because cellular aging occurs as a result of the accumulation of damaged proteins and organelles that interfere with normal body function and repair—and some people have more of these damaged proteins (and do less to clear them out) than others.
-As one research review published in Journal of Clinical & Experimental Pathology explains, regularly stimulating autophagy can help keep cells healthy and repair pathways to help the body age healthily.
+That's because cellular aging3 occurs as a result of the accumulation of damaged proteins and organelles that interfere with normal body function and repair—and some people have more of these damaged proteins (and do less to clear them out) than others.
+As one research review published in Journal of Clinical & Experimental Pathology explains, regularly stimulating autophagy can help keep cells healthy3 and repair pathways to help the body age healthily.

 When it comes to weight loss, board-certified internist Vincent M. Pedre, M.D., calls intermittent fasting a "tactic that almost always works when everything else has failed."
 That's because obesity and related metabolic disorders, like insulin resistance and diabetes, are related to a lack of autophagy.
-On the other hand, as a research review published in Nature suggests, stimulating autophagy may help clear damaged proteins to reduce weight and weight-related complications.
+On the other hand, as a research review published in Nature suggests, stimulating autophagy4 may help clear damaged proteins to reduce weight and weight-related complications.

-Autophagy helps shut off inflammation by controlling the actions of several types of inflammatory cells, including macrophages, neutrophils, lymphocytes, and cytokines—as cited by a research review in Clinical and Translational Medicine.
+Autophagy helps shut off inflammation5 by controlling the actions of several types of inflammatory cells, including macrophages, neutrophils, lymphocytes, and cytokines—as cited by a research review in Clinical and Translational Medicine.
 Because autophagy is a powerful anti-inflammatory, stimulating autophagy may help reduce the severity of several inflammation-related conditions, like Crohn's disease, cystic fibrosis, and chronic obstructive pulmonary disease (COPD).